I saw a great quote suitable for China recruitment thinking from Earl Richburg on LinkedIn.

 This is so well said.
-Our company could not agree more from our viewpoint in China.
-We further add that interviews do not tell the whole story either.
-SHI Group China use resumes and asks candidates to update them to give us accurate resumes, but people rarely do.
+Our company, from our viewpoint in China, could not agree more.
+We further always add that interviews do not tell the whole story either.
+SHI Group China uses resumes and asks candidates to update them to give us accurate resumes, but people rarely do.
 We interview for 90 minutes or more.
-It takes time to really piece together a candidates work history to understand what he or she really has.
+It takes time to really piece together a candidate’s work history to understand what he or she really has.
 This also gives us lots of details to go background check.

 Most candidates, especially at senior positions are masters of the interview process.
 They can tell very detailed and believable stories about things that never happened at all.
 Often our customers are enamored with these people as a good story is always more interesting than real life.
 They are shocked to learn that while they really enjoyed hearing the stories, the best stories are not true at all.

 Our China Recruitment Thinking Made a Breakthrough in 2008

 When we first learned to look behind the resume and interview, the results shocked us.
 In 2008, I remember placing a supply chain manager in Beijing who would report to the US.
 We had two good candidates.
 The customer favored the man.

 Tentatively, we looked behind the resume and found absolute proof that he had lied to make himself look good.
 This result shocked us as suddenly we could imagine what that guy would do with suppliers with his oversight an ocean away.
 We withdrew him.
 They hired the woman, and she still works for them today.